 Speaking of hits, I sit down to write some songs, when my best friend offers me some cocaine.
 Within the context of the game, it would seem rude to refuse.
 In real life of course, you should never accept this kind of offer.
 Smack that cheap shit right out of his hand and tell him to go get something worth sticking up your nose.
 Like Sinex.
 Always worth keeping around this time of year in case your pipes get bunged.
 I'll add that to my pamphlets so that everyone can stock up before the shops close.

-Every turn in Rockstar lasts a week, which may sound a long time, but is pretty short compared to, say, having a game of Draw Something after the week or so that anybody liked it.
-Options are simple enough.
+Every turn in Rockstar lasts a week, which may sound a long time, but is pretty short compared to, say, having a game of Draw Something any time after the week or so that anybody liked it.
+Your options are simple enough.
 Laze around.
 Write songs and practice.
 Gig.
 Record a single or album.
 Have a holiday.
 Visit the doctor.
 Consult your analyst.
 Unwind in a sanitorium.
 The tactical options are almost endless.

 Since I have a bit of cash to hand, I opt to record a single.
 Despite not having any music, any fans, any money, or being entirely sure which way round a guitar goes, my manager Dodgy Sam also manages to get BORING JOHN a session on a World Network TV rock show.
 And people say breaking into this industry is hard.
 Opportunity isn't knocking, it's got me on speed dial.
 To celebrate, my drummer offers everyone a new type of heroin.
 I hope she's like Catwoman.
 Dodgy Sam immediately comes back to say that I'm also going to be in this year's Eurovideo competition, and my percussionist recommends I take marijuanna.
 Cheered by success, I accept his sage council without even correcting his spelling.